Defective Seat Belt Attorney

 Seat belts are made with reinforced material fibers so they can withstand strong forces.
 When the material is improperly designed and/or constructed and begins to unravel, the seatbelt becomes less effective.

-Texas Seat belt Injury Lawyer
+Corpus Christi Defective Seat Belt Injury Lawyer

 Automakers have a duty to design and manufacture motor vehicle safety features that work.
 Preventable deaths and serious injury occur every year due to automakers’ failure to take responsibility for defective products.
 If you or a loved one was seriously injured or killed because a seat belt failed to function as intended, you may be entitled to financial compensation.
 John Flood fights for clients who have been betrayed by their vehicle’s safety features.
-Contact us today to take the first step in receiving just and fair compensation for your injuries.